apache/spark/docs/mllib-stats.md

 </div>

-## Correlation Calculation
+## Correlations calculation

 Calculating the correlation between two series of data is a common operation in Statistics.
-In MLlib we provide the flexibility to calculate correlation between many series.
+In MLlib we provide the flexibility to calculate pairwise correlations among many series.
 The supported correlation methods are currently Pearson's and Spearman's correlation.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">